Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Introduction

 The process of going from $G$ to $\rho_0(G)$ is a reduction procedure.
 Cornulier went further in the reduction procedure and defined two subclasses of completely solvable Lie groups, $(\mathcal C_1)$ and $(\mathcal C_\infty)$, such that every connected Lie group $G$ is $O(\log)$-bilipschitz equivalent to some group $\rho_1(G)$ in $(\mathcal C_1)$, and $O(u)$-bilipschitz equivalent to some group $\rho_\infty(G)$ in $(\mathcal C_\infty)$ for some explicit sublinear function $u$ depending on $G$ (one has $(\mathcal C_\infty) \subset (\mathcal C_1)$, $\rho_\infty \circ \rho_1 = \rho_\infty$ and $\rho_1 \circ \rho_0 = \rho_1$) \cite{CornulierCones11}.
 We will recall the definition of $O(u)$-bilipschitz equivalence and Cornulier's reductions farther; let us only specify here that in this language, quasiisometry is $O(1)$-bilipschitz equivalence, that $O(\log)$ and $O(u)$-bilipschitz equivalence are weaker than quasiisometry, and that when $G$ is nilpotent $\rho_\infty(G)$ is the graded nilpotent group associated to the lower central filtration of $G$, which is known to be a quasiisometry invariant by the work of Pansu.

 \begin{theorem}[\cite{PanCBN, PansuCCqi}] Let $G$ and $G'$ be quasiisometric simply connected nilpotent Lie groups.
 Then $\rho_\infty(G)$ and $\rho_\infty(G')$ are isomorphic. \end{theorem}

 Our purpose here is to demonstrate that the reduction procedure, in the present case at the level of $\rho_1$, has applications to the quasiisometric classification in the class of Lie groups of exponential growth, which is disjoint from that of nilpotent groups.
-This stems from the following fact, relying on \cite{CornulierCones11}.
-Since the group $\rho_1(G)$ in the class $(\mathcal C_1)$ have less complicated structure than $G$, it can happen that it splits in a direct product while $G$ did not.
-Under certain assumptions on the factors, we can then apply a suitable generalization of the Kapovich-Kleiner-Leeb theorems on quasiisometries between products~\cite{KKL}, in order to rule out the existence of an $O(u)$-equivalence (hence of a quasiisometry) between $G$ and $G'$ when $\rho_1(G)$ and $\rho_1(G')$ split as non-isomorphic direct products.
-This is the strategy of Theorem \ref{thm:KKLgeneralized} and Theorem \ref{cor:KKLgeneralized} below.
+This stems from the following fact, relying on \cite{CornulierCones11}: since the group $\rho_1(G)$ in the class $(\mathcal C_1)$ have less complicated structure than $G$, it can happen that it splits in a direct product while $G$ did not.